dhth/kplay/ARCHITECTURE.md

 ```

 Note: The executor has a timeout for graceful shutdown.
 If the running
-components do not shut down till that timeout is reached, it exits forcefully.
+components do not shut down till that time, the executor exits forcefully.
+If a
-If a second shutdown signal is sent by the OS, the executor immediately exits as
+second shutdown signal is received while the components are in the process of
-well.
+shutting down, the executor exits immediately as well.